fusecodecamp2017/IntroductionTo3DPrinting/Schedule.md

 2:45 pm         Break

-3:00 pm         Continuation of 3D printing basic information
+3:00 pm         Continuation of 3D printing basic information and/or Fusion 360 challenges

 3:30 pm         Questions and finish any remaining designs